silhavyj/KIV-FJP-compiler/README.md

         break;
 }
 ```
-Only a variable can be passed into a switch statements - either an integer or a boolean.
-Internally, we keep jumping over cases until we find one that matches the current value of the control variable.
-Then, we execute the body of the case.
-Each can may also contain a `break` instruction which causes immediate termination of the switch statements.
-If the control value is modified within the body of a case statements.
-Its new value will be used when searching for another case that matches the value.
-This, of course, will not take place if a break statements is present.
+Only a variable can be passed into a switch statements - either an integer or boolean.
+Internally, we keep jumping
+over cases until we find one that matches the current value of the control variable.
+Then, we execute the body of
+the case.
+Each case may also contain a `break` instruction which causes an immediate termination of the switch
+statement.
+If the control value is modified within the body of a case statement, its new value will be used when searching for
+another case that matches the value.
+This, of course, will not take place if a break statement is present.

 ### Multi-assignment (a = b = c = d = 3;)

-Within out programming language, we also supposed multi-assignment.
-The variables on the left side are supposed to be primitive data types - integers or booleans.
+Within our programming language, we also supposed multi-assignment.
+The variables on the left side are supposed to
+be primitive data types - integers or booleans.
 This will not work with array elements.
 As in a normal assignment, you're required to use the `:=` character.
 After the very last variable, an expression must follow.

 ```
-a := d := b := c := ((((15 / 5) - 2/2)*5)/g[0/30])*(g instanceof );
+a := d := b := c := ((((15 / 5) - 2/2)*5)/g[0/30])*(g instanceof int);
 ```

 All variables a, d, b, c will be assigned the same value, which is the final result of the expression.